python/cpython/Doc/library/asyncio-eventloop.rst

 Working with socket objects directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, protocols implementations that use transport-based APIs such as :meth:`loop.create_connection` and :meth:`loop.create_server` are faster than implementations that work with sockets directly.
+In general, protocol implementations that use transport-based APIs such as :meth:`loop.create_connection` and :meth:`loop.create_server` are faster than implementations that work with sockets directly.
-However, there are use cases when performance is not critical and working with :class:`~socket.socket` objects directly is more convenient.
+However, there are some use cases when performance is not critical, and working with :class:`~socket.socket` objects directly is more convenient.